skalawag/theguidetocuba.io/content.md

 ## 3.1.
 What's Cuba?

 Cuba is one of the lightest option when it comes to web development in Ruby.
-Here are some core attributes that are good to mention:
+Here are some core attributes that are worth mentioning:

-* It's incredibly small, almost 170 lines of code.
-It can take you half hour to read the code and understand Cuba from inside.
-This simplicity by design makes Cuba easy to debug and very stable (no major changes since 2012).
+* It's incredibly small, 174 lines of code.
+This simplicity by design makes Cuba easy to understand and debug, and very stable (no major changes since 2012).

-* Like most web frameworks in Ruby, Cuba is built on top of Rack, the Ruby webserver interface.
+* Like most web frameworks in Ruby, Cuba is built on top of Rack, a Ruby webserver interface.
 Because of this, we have the benefits of existing libraries and a variety of web servers for free.
 Don't worry if you don't understand what Rack is just yet, we'll discuss it later.

-* It only does one thing and do it well, map HTTP requests.
-This gives us the freedom to choose the proper tools depending on the job at hand.
+* Cuba does one thing and does it well, handle HTTP requests.
+This gives us the freedom to choose the appropiate tools for the job at hand.
 This book will introduce other libraries that share the same design philosophy.

 * It is fast?
 [Yes, it is](https://github.com/luislavena/bench-micro).